-Bobbie Ann Mason is the author of In Country, Clear Springs, Shiloh & Other Stories, and An Atomic Romance She is the winner of the PEN/Hemingway Award, and was a finalist for the National Book Critics Circle Award, the American… More about Bobbie Ann Mason
+Bobbie Ann Mason is the author of The Girl in the Blue Beret, In Country, Shiloh and Other Stories, An Atomic Romance, Nancy Culpepper, and a memoir, Clear Springs.
+She is the winner of the PEN/Hemingway Award, two Southern Book… More about Bobbie Ann Mason

 Published by Random House Audio Sep 06, 2002| 360 Minutes| ISBN 9781415912232